What is FLUTD?

 Who's at Risk?

-It is estimated that FLUTD occurs in 1 percent of all cats, affecting both males and females alike.
-Due to their narrow urethra, males are more susceptible to blockage of the urinary tract.
+It is estimated that FLUTD occurs in 1 percent of all cats, affecting both males and females.
+Due to their narrow urethra, males are more susceptible to urinary tract blockage.

 After the first time a cat has FLUTD, he or she is more likely to experience it again in the future.